 (Materials may be purchased from the studio)

 Lesson Fees & Payment

-Lesson fees are 45 minutes @ $41.00 per lesson and 1 hour @ $55.00 per lesson.
-To reserve your lesson time, payment is due the first lesson of every month for all lessons in the month.
+Lesson fees are 45 minutes at $42.00 per lesson or 1 hour at $56.00 per lesson.
+To reserve your lesson time, payment is due the first lesson of every month for all lessons of the month.
 Please check your calendar for months with five weeks.
 Make checks payable to:

 12:00 - 1:00 PM Piano Safari Level

 2:00 - 3:00 PM Intermediate